nficano/tangerine/README.rst

        gendo.run()

-6. Now try running it, run the following command then say "morning" in Slack.
+6. Now try running it, run the following command then say "*morning*" in Slack.

 .. code:: bash

     python mybot.py

-7. Next let's add a task that runs every 5 minutes, simply add the following to your *mybot.py* file:
+7. Next let's add a task that runs every five minutes, simply add the following to your *mybot.py* file:

 .. code:: python